Nusatala/ML/README.md

   - Sasando: 98 images
   - Tifa: 88 images

-- Model has been builded using custom pre-trained model and adapted by custom datasets and model architecture.
+- Model has been builded using custom model and adapted by custom datasets and model architecture.
 - Model have better performance and precision than the previous model by converting all training images into grayscale